HKSSY/COMP3335_GP13/wordpresssecurity/wordpressTest/step3.md

 ## Install WordPress Plugin

-The easiest way of installing a free WordPress plugin is via the plugin search.
+The easiest way for installing a free WordPress plugin is using the WordPress Plugin Directory.
 It starts by clicking on “Plugins” in the sidebar menu: